"JUVENIA, Teruel, Dinosaurs - Aragosaurus ischiaticus"

 - "Premium" Sheet of 16: 8 stamps with 8 attached tabs,

-with big colorful selvages, depicted Aragosaurus ischiaticus in a landscape.
+with big colorful selvages, depicting Aragosaurus ischiaticus in a landscape.

-The stamp has a face value of Euro 2.0, that doesn't feet to any postal rate at that time:
+The stamp has a face value of 2 euros, which doesn't match any of Spain's standard

 - Rate A - 0,78€.
 For "standardized" Ordinary National Letter or Postcard, up to 20 g.